TrzmieL007/UI_coding_task_simplofied/README.md

 - SASS used instead of LESS, but that was my bad, as after reading requirements I thought it was SASS and later I didn't want to convert it again,
 - Ajax loaded data to select fields done inside the component and uses state to pass it instead of redux via props.

+Next thing to do would be extracting all sections and articles from form.tsx to separate components (two components), that would pass its data by redux back to form.
+That could be then managed by eg json file describing lables inout wields with types and validation messages.

 The project has been written in TS using create-react-app tool, so its usage is simple and described below: